NullTale/UnityEventBus/README.md

 ```

-You can also inherit from the `EventBus` class to configure auto-subscription and priority.
+You can also derive it from the `EventBus` class to configure auto-subscription and priority.
-> Note: If  EventBus implements any of the Subscribers interfaces, it automatically subscribes them to itself.
+> Note: If EventBus implements any Subscribers interfaces, they will be automatically subscribed to it.

 ```c#
 public class Unit : EventBus